Inflation (2025): Scalar Field Cosmology

 \subsection{Slow-Roll Inflation}

-It is commonly assumed that the field acceleration term, $\ddot\phi$, in (\ref{inflation:eq:KGeqn}) can be neglected, in which case one can give an approximate solution for the inflationary attractor~\cite{Liddle:1994dx}.
-This slow-roll approximation reduces the second-order Klein-Gordon equation (\ref{inflation:eq:KGeqn}) to a first-order system, which is over-damped, with the potential gradient being approximately balanced against to the Hubble damping:
+It is commonly assumed that the field acceleration term, $\ddot\phi$, in \Eq{inflation:eq:KGeqn} can be neglected, in which case one can give an approximate solution for the inflationary attractor\cite{Liddle:1994dx}.
+This slow-roll approximation reduces the second-order Klein-Gordon equation~\eqref{inflation:eq:KGeqn} to a first-order system, which is over-damped, with the potential gradient being approximately balanced against the Hubble damping: